New York Gov. Cuomo To Federal Immigration Officials: 'The State Will Sue'

 Director Of ICE Discusses Immigration Enforcement And Proposals

 The dairy farmer, John Collins, attended Cuomo's press conference.
-Collins says he was standing out his dairy barn last week when armed ICE agents stormed onto his property to arrest a Guatemalan immigrant who worked for him.
+Collins says he was standing outside his dairy barn last week when armed ICE agents stormed onto his property to arrest a Guatemalan immigrant who worked for him.

 "They did this without a warrant.
 After they entered my property, they did not identify themselves," Collins said.
-"Officers showed no respect for me, my employees, or the rule of law."
+"Officers showed no respect for me, my employees or the rule of law."

-When he tried to document the arrest using his phone, Collins says, the officers tossed his phone away, placed him in handcuffs, and threatened to arrest him.
+When he tried to document the arrest using his phone, Collins says, the officers tossed his phone away, placed him in handcuffs and threatened to arrest him.

 "This man is an incredible hard worker who plays an important role on our farm," Collins said.
 "The federal authorities had no reason to take him from my farm, and from his family."

 ICE identified the arrested man as Marcial de Leon-Aguilar, an undocumented immigrant from Guatemala.
-According to ICE, de Leon-Aguilar has been removed from the U.S. three times before, and has past felony convictions for aggravated assault and illegal reentry.
+According to ICE, de Leon-Aguilar has been removed from the U.S. three times before and has past felony convictions for aggravated assault and illegal re-entry.

-Deputy Director Homan says ICE agents "acted professionally and within their legal authorities under federal immigration law" when they arrested de Leon-Aguilar.
+Homan says ICE agents "acted professionally and within their legal authorities under federal immigration law" when they arrested de Leon-Aguilar.

-But Gov. Cuomo disagrees.
+But Cuomo disagrees.

-"ICE going on to the farm without a valid warrant violated Constitutional rights," Cuomo said.
+"ICE going on to the farm without a valid warrant violated constitutional rights," Cuomo said.
 "We believe ICE is acting beyond the law."